 Applications for Absolute Pressure Sensors

 Absolute pressure sensors and absolute pressure gauges are typically found in applications that require the monitoring of industrial high-performance vacuum pumps.
-For example, industrial packaging machines, for example, are used for vacuum packaging of medical products in a clean environment to ensure sanitary and bacteria-free delivery to hospitals and doctors.
+Industrial packaging machines, for example, are used for vacuum packaging of medical products in a clean environment to ensure sanitary and bacteria-free delivery to hospitals, clinics, and pharmacies.

-In the food industry, vacuum packaging is utilized when the highest level of vacuum possible is required to prevent oxygen from degrading perishable food, thereby greatly extending the product’s flavor and shelf life.
+In the food and beverage industry, vacuum packaging is utilized when the highest level of vacuum possible is required to prevent oxygen from degrading perishables, thereby greatly extending the product’s flavor and shelf life.

 Conventional pressure gauges and sensors, which are affected by influences in the atmosphere, are unable to monitor the high end of a vacuum.

-Applications requiring true absolute pressure sensors and gauges can also be found in scientific laboratories, universities, the military, and the aviation industry.
+Applications requiring true absolute pressure sensors and gauges can also be found in scientific laboratories, testing facilities, the military, and the aerospace industry.

-WIKA offers high-precision absolute pressure sensors and transmitters for a number of applications, including the Model P-30 (standard version) and Model P-31 (flush version) pressure transmitters, ideal for use in labs, machine building, and calibration.
+WIKA offers high-precision absolute pressure sensors and transmitters for a number of applications, including the P-30 (standard version) and P-31 (flush version) pressure transmitters.
+Contact WIKA USA for more information about quality pressure instruments for use in labs, machine building, and calibration.